 SAFE 4510 Loss Control (3) Provides a background in loss control by investigating professional safety management.
 Emphasis is placed on incident recall, management's role in loss control, total job observation, total job analysis, and supervisory training.
 Techniques of implementing a total loss control program are explored.
-Prerequisite: SAFE 3000 or graduate status.
+Prerequisite: Grade of C or better in SAFE 3430 or graduate status.